Configuring Advanced Features

 ACE (the Anti-Chaos Engine)

-In an eventually consistent system such as pgEdge, your nodes have the potential to go out of sync (diverge) due to replication lag, network partition, or node failure.
+In an eventually consistent system (like a pgEdge cluster), your nodes have the potential to go out of sync (diverge) due to replication lag, network partitioning, or node failure.
 Database differences can also arise out of planned or unplanned downtime or unexpected cloud provider failures.
 The Anti Chaos Engine (ACE) allows for reconciliation of such differences across databases by performing efficient table comparisons and reporting found differences in output formats that are both machine and user friendly.
 You can also use ACE to repair the discrepancies by specifying the node that is considered your source-of-truth and instructing ACE to update the differences between the nodes.

 A cluster using ACE